-Rural ACT providers must comply with all NYS OMH fiscal reporting requirements as outlined in the Aid to Localities Spending Plan Guidelines.
+Older Adult ACT Providers must comply with all NYS OMH fiscal reporting requirements as outlined in the Aid to Localities Spending Plan Guidelines.

-Rural ACT Providers will have a systemic approach for self-monitoring and ensuring ongoing quality improvement for the ACT team, including analyzing utilization review findings and recommendations, utilization of the team Profile and Tableau, and use of the NYS fidelity tool once available.
+Older Adult ACT Providers will have a systemic approach for selfmonitoring and ensuring ongoing quality improvement for the ACT team, including analyzing utilization review findings and recommendations, utilization of the team Profile and Tableau, and use of the NYS fidelity tool once available.
 This information should be used to measure individual achievement of recovery goals, performance around length of stays, barriers to treatment, staffing, timeliness of transitions, etc., and will inform the team's overall quality improvement plan.
-ACT Providers will participate in Utilization Management activities according to the terms of contracts with Managed Care Organizations (MCOs) and Local Government Unit (LGU), as applicable.
+Older Adult ACT Providers will participate in Utilization Management activities according to the terms of contracts with Managed Care Organizations (MCOs) and Local Government Unit (LGU), as applicable.
 Additionally, the team will utilize technical assistance from NYS OMH, counties, MCOs, and the ACT Institute when appropriate to work towards improvement of quality outcomes.

-ACT Providers will have an Incident Management Policy consistent with New York Code Rules and Regulations Part 524 and the Justice Center requirements and conform to the reporting and follow-up requirements of each.
+Older Adult ACT Providers will have an Incident Management Policy consistent with New York Code Rules and Regulations Part 524 and the Justice Center requirements and conform to the reporting and follow-up requirements of each.

-ACT Providers will be required to maintain accurate reporting of all admissions, six (6) month follow ups, and discharges through NYS OMH's Child and Adult Integrated Reporting System (CAIRS) and adhere to any requirements NYS OMH may subsequently develop.
+Older Adult ACT Providers will be required to maintain accurate reporting of all admissions, six (6) month follow ups, and discharges through NYS OMH's Child and Adult Integrated Reporting System (CAIRS) and adhere to any requirements NYS OMH may subsequently develop.

-ACT Providers will complete regular reports on all individuals who are court mandated to the County AOT Coordinator, per County guidelines.
+Older Adult ACT Providers will complete regular reports on all individuals who are court mandated to the County AOT Coordinator, per County guidelines.

-ACT Providers should ensure continuous quality improvement of ACT services and development of the program including regular monitoring and evaluation of treatment/rehabilitation outcomes.
+Older Adult ACT Providers should ensure continuous quality improvement of ACT services and development of the program including regular monitoring and evaluation of treatment/rehabilitation outcomes.

-ACT Providers will participate in site visits from NYS OMH.
+Older Adult ACT Providers will participate in site visits from NYS OMH.

-5.5 Operating Funding AMENDED
+5.5 Operating Funding

-One (1) award will be made for each of the five (5) locations for a five (5) year period, starting 04/01/24.
-One-time start-up (\$100,000) and ramp up (\$350,000) funds will be allocated as a lump sum at beginning of contract for a total of \$450,000.
+One-time start-up funds \$100,000 and ramp up funds \$50,000 will be allocated as a lump sum at beginning of contract for a total of \$450,000.

-ACT providers will be funded though Medicaid and net deficit funding, per the approved ACT Model for an Upstate or Downstate 36 slot Team
+Older Adult ACT providers will be funded though Medicaid and net deficit funding, per the approved ACT Model for a Downstate 48 slot Team.